EDUCBA Logo

 • condition_expression: Condition on the basis of which rows have to be filtered.
 This is optional.

-• date_field: Column of date data type according to which the records have to be sorted.
+• date_field: Column of date data type according to which the records must be sorted.

 • ASC | DESC: Order of sorting as in ascending(ASC) or descending(DESC)